thatsus/vue-resource-mocker/README.md

 If the route path string contains curly-braced portions then those portions are wildcards.

-The matching portions of the request path are sent as additional parameters to the function.
+The matching portions of the request path are sent as additional parameters to the function after being decoded from URL form.

 If the request path includes a query string it is ignored while matching.